nickrogerson124/Programming-Basics/Part-3_ConditionStatements/Micro:bit/README.md

-# Condition Statements
+# Conditional Statements

 ## Overview
-This lesson is to demonstrate a fundamental programming concept of condition statements using the micro:bit online code editor.
+This lesson is to demonstrate a fundamental programming concept of conditional statements using the micro:bit online code editor.
 This includes understanding the basics of using condition statements to produce logical decision code through checklist task and challenges.

 ## Learning Objective
 The aim of the lesson activity are:
-- To learn the definition of a condition statement
+- To learn the definition of a conditional statement
 - To learn the difference between the on start and forever function blocks
-- To learn and understand how to use a condition statement using the online micro:bit editor
+- To learn and understand how to use a conditional statement using the online micro:bit editor
-- To lean and undersand what a condition is and how to use it with condition statements
+- To lean and undersand what a condition is and how to use it with conditional statements
 - To learn how to use condition statements with different inputs to produce different outputs
 - To learn how to extend condition statements to add multiple different conditions to create multiple different outputs
-- To understand how condition statements work when extending multiple conditions
+- To understand how conditional statements work when extending multiple conditions

 ## Required Parts
 A list of parts/materials that are required with additional optional recommendations for this lesson activity: